MGXlab/pvogs_function/README.md

   setup.**

 ## Usage

----
-Currently, this workflow was built and tested on a local machine with an X server available (i.e. you can do stuff in a GUI).
+Currently, this workflow was built and tested on a local machine.

->If you run this on a remote machine, make sure that you (can) ssh with `ssh -X ...`.
->This is required for the `summarize_intact.py` script, that uses the `ete3` package
->to do some plotting.
+It should be fairly easy to use a cluster profile, but this has not been tested here.
+A couple of options are provided:

 ### **Option 1.
 This repo**